MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/tasks/er-electronic-payments.md

 # ms.search.industry:
 ms.author: nselin
 ms.search.validFrom: 2016-06-30
-ms.dyn365.ops.version: Version 7.0.0
+ms.dyn365.ops.version: AX 7.0.0
 ---
 # Generate electronic documents for payments using a format configuration for electronic reporting (ER)

 [!include[task guide banner](../../includes/task-guide-banner.md)]

 The following steps explain how a user in the System Administrator or Electronic Reporting Developer role can use a new Electronic reporting (ER) format configuration to generate electronic documents for processing payments.
 These steps can be performed in the GBSI sample company.

 To complete these steps, you must first complete the steps in the “Create a configuration with format of payment document” procedure.